 To inspire, encourage, and empower the citizens of Central Georgia by cultivating education and the arts, creating economic opportunity, and developing compassionate leaders.

 We are committed to supporting efficient 501(c)(3) organizations that enhance the quality of life for the citizens in the Macon-Bibb community.
 Our overall goal is guided by a belief in social justice and thus our funding emphasizes initiatives that work to promote equity and address structural injustices on an individual and community level.Apply Now

 How We Fund

-We support initiatives that best exemplify our understanding of social and economic justice based on 3 strategic priorities: capacity building, individual and community empowerment, and opportunity.
-For more information on how fund, please click here.
+We support initiatives that best exemplify our understanding of social justice based on 3 strategic priorities: capacity building, individual and community empowerment, and creating opportunity.

 The Griffith Family Foundation was founded in 1993 by Benjamin Griffith III.
 For 25 years the foundation has contributed over $50 million to support projects, programs, and community organizations that create economic mobility, provide educational opportunities, and enhance artistic and cultural endeavors.

 Benjy is a novelist, landowner, businessman, and philanthropist from Macon, Georgia.
 He is an alumnus of Mercer University where he received a BA, and Florida State University where he received a Masters of American Studies.
 For the past 10 years, Benjy has ranked in the Top 100 on the Land Report 100 list.
 He founded Southern Pine Plantations (SPP) over 30 years ago in Juliette, Georgia, which now owns thousands of timberland acres spread throughout the Southeast and beyond.

 In 2003, he collaborated with UGA’s Initiative on Poverty and the Economy to support a comprehensive analysis of persistent poverty in seven rural southern states.
 This greatly impacted his passion for social justice and inclusive economics in the region.